searchinfluence/si-copyscape/README.md

 # SI::CopyScape Gem
 A gem to provide the communication layer with the Copyscape.com Premium API and your application.

+Copyscape provides a free plagiarism checker for finding copies of your web pages online, as well as two more powerful professional solutions for preventing content theft and content fraud:

+Copyscape Premium provides more powerful plagiarism detection than the free service, plus a host of other features, including copy-paste originality checks, batch search, private index, case tracking and an API.

 Copyscape Documentation: (requires login) http://copyscape.com/apiconfigure.php

 ## Usage: